marcusmchale/algrow/README.md

 # To consider
   - circle colour as hull rather than a fixed point

-  - Process image filename during loading to provide date time block etc. rather than at the end
-    - not necessary until writing out but might be useful for annotation in debugging loaded image.
-    - useful to ensure representative sampling across blocks, and times during calibration

   - Analysis
     - fit to dynamic region, find area that best fits log-linear growth rather than using a fixed period
     - blocking (mixed effects models):
       - "block" and/or "plate"
-    - consider seasonal adjustment for diurnal variation when calculating RGR
+    - seasonal adjustment for diurnal variation when calculating RGR
+      - eg. ARIMA x11
+      - may not be so important if using complete days of data, but would help with outlier detection
       - https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/stl

 # To explore
  - consider how the alpha parameter can allow for multiple disconnected regions
    - could be handy for subjects with mixed colours for tissues, e.g. branches and leaves.

 # Beyond the current scope but maybe one day